 Founded in 1971, Thomas Aquinas College (TAC) was the first in a wave of new Catholic colleges born from the crisis of Catholic identity in American Catholic higher education.
 Although TAC’s success has encouraged the emergence of other faithful Catholic colleges, including some that share its emphasis on the Great Books, TAC still has the distinction of being the only Catholic college in America that teaches exclusively from these classic works of Western civilization.

-Located six miles from the small town of Santa Paula, CA, about an hour northwest of Los Angeles, TAC is fully committed to its Catholic identity, its Great Books approach, and a discussion-style class format utilizing Socratic dialogue.
+Located six miles from the small town of Santa Paula, Calif., about an hour northwest of Los Angeles, TAC is fully committed to its Catholic identity, its Great Books approach, and a discussion-style class format utilizing Socratic dialogue.
 The College has no departments, no majors, no textbooks, and no lectures.
-All graduates receive the same degree: a Bachelor of Arts in Liberal Arts, with roughly the equivalent of a double major in theology and philosophy, and a minor in mathematics.
+All graduates progress through the same curriculum and receive the same degree: a Bachelor of Arts in Liberal Arts, with roughly the equivalent of a double major in theology and philosophy, and a minor in mathematics.

 Despite its small size, the College has been lauded in both secular and Catholic rankings.
-Its national student body comes from 42 states and several countries, and 45 percent of its alumni go on to graduate school.
-The College has no desire to expand beyond about 350 students.
+Its national student body comes from 37 states and several countries, and 40 percent of its alumni go on to graduate and professional schools.
 About five percent of the students already come with bachelor’s degrees from other institutions, but they are attracted to the unique Great Books education.

 “The Catholicity is manifested in the curriculum, the choice of texts, the study of St. Thomas, and the strong devotional life here,” says President McLean.
-The College also believes it important to reject taxpayer support and regulations.
+The College also believes it important to reject taxpayer support and regulations and therefore does not accept direct government funding.
 “Every seriously Catholic college trying to maintain its fidelity to the Church has to be vigilant about threats from the contemporary culture and government,” explains Dr. McLean.

-Tuition, room and board, and books cost students $31,850 in 2011-2012, well below the average for private colleges in California.
-The College participates in federal and state aid programs and generous financial aid packages are available.
+Tuition, room and board, and books cost students $32,450 in 2014-2015, well below the average for private colleges in California.
+The College's students participate in federal and state aid programs, and generous financial aid packages are available.

 The Great Books curriculum remains largely unchanged since TAC’s founding and is structured around six disciplines: literature, language, mathematics, laboratory, philosophy, and theology.
 Many of the traditional classical writers are represented, including Plato, Aristotle, Descartes, Galileo, Shakespeare, Newton, Tolstoy, Dostoyevski, Einstein, the Federalist Papers, and the debates of Lincoln and Douglas in 1858.